antoniskef/Azure_data_eng/README.md

 ## Azure Databricks
 Firstly create an azure databricks workspace and then create a cluster.
 After create a connection between data lake (raw data) with databricks using app registrations.
 Finally transform data using spark (data_engineering_1.ipynb).

+## Azure synapse analytics
+Azure synapse analytics could have been used for data ingestion and transformation but for educational reasons all the others were used.
+Now azure synapse analytics is used for